tablelandnetwork/docs/docs/fundamentals/chains/optimism.md

 ---
 title: Optimism
 description: An overview of using Optimism with Tableland.
-synopsis: Optimism is one of the EVM-compatible Layer 2 solutions that Tableland currently supports.
-Check out the overview of what this network is and relevant information when using it.
 keywords:
   - optimism
 ---

 import { ChainInfo } from '@site/src/components/SupportedChains'

+Optimism is one of the EVM-compatible Layer 2 solutions that Tableland currently supports.
+Check out the overview of what this network is and relevant information when using it.

 ## Overview